Disaster Planning for Your Practice or Business

 - Specific Directions – The best way to sometimes consider the what-ifs is to take out a piece of paper and start writing.
 If something happened to you or that key employee what would be Step 1?
 Step 2?

-- Buy-Sell – If the disaster is one that is going to continue for some time period and you, the owner, are not going to be able to work any longer, make sure there are some contingency agreements in place with other owners, key employees or even other businesses.
+- Buy-Sell – If the disaster is one that is going to continue for some time period and you, the owner, is not going to be able to work any longer, make sure there are some contingency agreements in place with other owners, key employees or even other businesses.
 These legal documents will allow you to be bought out in such event, preserving the value of your business and allowing the needed transition.

 - Estate Plan – If it is your business, then it is an asset that needs to be dealt with properly under your estate plan.
 Does your Will or Trust cover how things are to be done with the business properly and does it complement the above items you have put in place?

 - Team – Your key advisors, CPA, attorney, banker, financial advisor, etc are going to be invaluable in the event something happens.
-They hold history, details and why things are setup in certain ways and where things are going.
+They hold history, details, and why things are set up in certain ways and where things are going.
 Make sure these relationships are strong and knowledge is shared on an ongoing basis.

 - Communicate – Tell your spouse.
 Tell your attorney.
 Tell your CPA.
 Tell your key employee.
 Tell your mailman.
 Well, maybe not that last one, but you get the idea.
 Make sure people know you have a plan and if they play a part in it.
 If they know where to go and what they have to do when an event occurs, that disaster in your life may not end up being that disaster that brings down the company after all.

 NC Planning’s attorneys are licensed to practice law in NC.
 The information herein is not legal advice and does not create an attorney/client relationship.
 The information is in the form of legal education and is intended to provide general information about the matter.
-The above is not, nor is it intended to be, legal advice.
-Oftentimes there are significant and important facts and timelines that if known could significantly change necessary course of action.
+The above is not, nor is it intended to be legal advice.
+Oftentimes there are significant and important facts and timelines that if known could significantly change the necessary course of action.
 NC Planning strongly advises an individual with questions to confer with an attorney in their state in order to ensure proper advice is received.